MikeMora85/junk-pros/replit.md

   - All landing pages include zip search functionality, Back/Home navigation buttons, and auto scroll-to-top
   - Mobile-friendly with responsive typography using clamp() and flexible grid layouts
   - City interlinks sections on both service and item pages linking to major cities (Scottsdale, Phoenix, Tempe, Mesa, Chandler, Gilbert, Glendale, Peoria) for enhanced SEO
+  - **In-depth Content**: Each page includes detailed descriptions and "Why Choose Local" sections with city names naturally woven into the content as clickable green links
+  - City mentions automatically converted to internal links throughout all content for maximum SEO benefit

 ### Technical Implementations
 - **Frontend**: React with Vite, styled using Tailwind CSS.